-Student portfolios must be submitted in a three-ring binder to the Student Services Coordinator no later than May 15th of each year.
-Portfolios must be organized with labeled dividers/tabs and materials must be labeled and numbered according to the Annual Activities Summary page.
+Student portfolios must be submitted on OneDrive, following instructions provided by the Academic Program Coordinator, no later than May 15th of each year.
+Portfolios must be organized as instructed and materials must be labeled and numbered according to the Annual Activities Summary page.
 Portfolios should include the following information:

-- Annual Activities Summary (see form available on the program website) and supporting Portfolio Materials - Written statement summarizing the student's goals for the upcoming year including research and practicum activities, and student support - Current unofficial transcripts (may be obtained on Duck Web). - A copy of their graduate program plan, with any updates indicated. - Current vita. - Evidence of membership in APA, NASP, and preferably at least one other professional organization. - Completed practicum or internship evaluation forms (may be part of Portfolio Materials) - Copies of previous annual student review evaluation letters.
+- Annual Activities Summary (see form available on the program website) and supporting Portfolio Materials - Written statement summarizing the student's goals for the upcoming year including research and practicum activities, and student support - Current unofficial transcripts (may be obtained on DuckWeb). - A copy of their graduate program plan, with any updates indicated. - Current vita. - Evidence of membership in APA, NASP, and preferably at least one other professional organization. - Completed practicum or internship evaluation forms (may be part of Portfolio Materials) - Copies of previous annual student review evaluation letters.